microsoft/STL/README.md

 1. Follow steps 1-9 of
 [How To Build With A Native Tools Command Prompt](#how-to-build-with-a-native-tools-command-prompt).
-2. Invoke `git submodule init llvm-project`
+2. Invoke `git submodule update --init llvm-project`
-3. Invoke `git submodule update`
-4. Invoke `cmake -G Ninja -DCMAKE_TOOLCHAIN_FILE={where your vcpkg clone is located}\scripts\buildsystems\vcpkg.cmake -DENABLE_TESTS=TRUE -S . -B {wherever you want binaries}`.
+3. Invoke `cmake -G Ninja -DCMAKE_TOOLCHAIN_FILE={where your vcpkg clone is located}\scripts\buildsystems\vcpkg.cmake -DENABLE_TESTS=TRUE -S . -B {wherever you want binaries}`.
 This differs from above only in `-DENABLE_TESTS=TRUE`.
-5. If you have already followed the steps from
+4. If you have already followed the steps from
 [How To Build With A Native Tools Command Prompt](#how-to-build-with-a-native-tools-command-prompt), and have not changed the value of {wherever you want binaries} in step four, then there is no need to rebuild to run the tests.
 Otherwise, invoke `ninja -C {wherever you want binaries}` to build the project.